A crowd favorite activity, Idea Sharing, will return for this year’s LDSTech Conference.

 As president of Frontier Analytics, Blaine worked with Nobel laureate Harry Markowitz, the father of modern portfolio theory, to

 The Devotional talk at Education Week 2014, by Elder David A. Bednar of the Quorum of the Twelve Apostles, will be remembered as an important moment in the use of social media by members of The Church of Jesus Christ of Latter-day Saints.
-(You can watch the entire talk at this link.)
+(You can watch the entire talk and learn more at social.lds.org.)